cloudnloud/finops/aws/git-maven-sonar-nexus-tomcat/readme.md

       }

- Try  one after another in node pipe and keep on test like below
+ Try  one after another in node pipe and keep on test like below  --> below just example
  1. Git

         node{